MATERIALS

 Ripstop

-Woven fabrics, using a special reinforcing technique that makes them resistant to tearing and ripping.
+Woven fabrics, use a special reinforcing technique that makes them resistant to tearing and ripping.
 During weaving, (thick) reinforcement threads are interwoven at regular intervals in a crosshatch pattern.
-Advantages of ripstop are the favourable strength-to-weight ratio and that small tears can not easily spread.
+Advantages of ripstop are the favorable strength-to-weight ratio and that small tears can not easily spread.

 Stainless Steel